 Italicize titles of books and periodicals.

-- Artwalk takes place annually at the Rockville Campus each spring.
+- Artwalk takes place at the Rockville Campus each spring.

 - Students at all three campuses ride the shuttle for free.

-On first reference, capitalize the name of the academic subject, building, or department when it appears as an official name and is followed by the word “department,” “office,” or “building.”
-On second reference, without using the full title, use lowercase (Chicago 8.1).
+On first reference, capitalize the name of the academic building, department, division, or office when it is used as the official name and is followed by the word “building,” “department,” “division,” or “office.”
+On second reference, without the full title, use lowercase.

 - Learning Center; the center (on second reference)

-- Music Department; the department (on second reference)
+- Media Arts and Technologies Department; the department (on second reference)